aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 * s3BucketName: "Name of the S3 bucket to be created"
 * snowflakeSecretArn: "ARN of the AWS Secret containing the Snowflake login information"
 * snowflakeRole (Optional):"Snowflake Role with permissions to create Storage and API Integrations"
+* snowflakeDatabaseName: "Snowflake Database in which external functions will be created"
+* snowflakeSchemaName: "Snowflake Database Schema in which external functions will be created"
-* apiGatewayName (Optional): API Gateway name
+* apiGatewayName (Optional): "API Gateway name"
 * apiGatewayStageName (Optional): "API deployment stage"
-* codeBucket: "Name of the S3 bucket containing the code"
+* codeBucket (Optional): "Name of the S3 bucket containing the code.
+Default is sagemaker-sample-files (public S3 bucket)"
-* pathToLayerCode: "Path within codeBucket where the layer code is"
+* pathToLayerCode (Optional): "Path within codeBucket where the layer code is.
+Default is a location to public S3 bucket sagemaker-sample-files."
-* pathToLambdaCode: "Path within codeBucket where the lambda code is"
+* pathToLambdaCode (Optional): "Path within codeBucket where the lambda code is.
+Default is a location to public S3 bucket sagemaker-sample-files."

 ## Create the stack via the CLI